masoud-behzadinasab/academic-blog/content/service/service.md

 - Computer Methods in Applied Mechanics and Engineering
 - Computational Mechanics
 - Engineering Fracture Mechanics
+- International Journal for Numerical Methods in Engineering
 - International Journal for Multiscale Computational Engineering
 - Computational Geosciences
 - Journal of Natural Gas Science and Engineering